bezmaxwell/RhythMixHub/README.md

-# PlaylistMusic
+# RhythMixHub

-Is an app PlaylistMusic made using TDD(Test Drive Domain).
+Is an app RhythMixHub made using TDD(Test Drive Domain).

 ## Prepare the content